Small area estimation of growing stock timber volume, basal area, mean stem diameter, and stem density for mountain forests in Austria: Discussion

 We find that spatial random effects modestly improve predictive accuracy when added to models already informed by high-resolution ALS-derived predictors.
 However, most gains in prediction performance---in terms of RMSPE and interval precision---stem from the inclusion of these predictors rather than the spatial structure.
 This pattern holds for both univariate and multivariate models.

 A key finding is that the spatial dependence observed in our study exhibited relatively short effective ranges, typically around or below 1~km.
 Much of the spatial structure in the raw measurement data is already accounted for by the ALS-derived predictors, leaving little residual spatial autocorrelation for the random effects to capture.
 Consequently, the spatial models yield only modest improvements over non-spatial counterparts, as the opportunity for spatial information borrowing is limited.
+Related studies have reported similar findings regarding the spatial structure of residuals after accounting for remotely sensed predictors.
+For example, \citet{Mauro2017} evaluated spatial autocorrelation in regression residuals when predicting forest volume, biomass, and QMD using ALS-derived covariates in central Spain.
+They found that these predictors explained a substantial portion of the spatial structure, leaving only short-range residual autocorrelation.
+Likewise, \citet{Breidenbach2016} fit spatial regression models to Norwegian National Forest Inventory data using photogrammetrically derived canopy height as a predictor for stand volume.
+After accounting for stand structure covariates, they observed very short residual spatial ranges---typically less than 25 meters.
+These findings reinforce the idea that much of the large-scale spatial dependence in forest inventory outcomes can be captured through appropriate predictor variables, leaving only localized residual structure to be modeled stochastically.

 The multivariate spatial model performed comparably to its univariate counterparts.
 This is largely attributable to the fact that all predictions in our evaluation are marginal---each outcome is predicted by integrating over the joint model structure, even in the multivariate case.
 As a result, there is limited opportunity to exploit cross-outcome correlations during prediction when all outcomes are observed at all locations.